sunsunny762/Angular-Assessment/README.md

 -	Click on any author then to open another screen of author detail page.
 -	Click back to Go back on Author List view screen

-## `I have Implement infinite scroll of author list Using Intersection Observer API:-`
+## `I have Implement infinite scroll of author list Using Intersection Observer`

 For this method I have create directive